INB 1100 INTRODUCTION TO INTERNATIONAL BUSINESS (3 credits)

 This is a survey course that acquaints students with the salient components of the discipline and the curriculum.
-It covers the various functional areas of International Business such as trade, finance, law, management, and marketing.
-It also examines the importance of culture and its impact on human behavior, and brings home to students the importance of understanding cultural differences for the successful pursuit of a career in international business.
+It covers the various functional areas of international business such as trade, finance, law, management and marketing.
+It also examines the importance of culture and its impact on human behavior and demonstrates the importance of understanding cultural differences for the successful pursuit of a career in international business.
 The course introduces students to career opportunities in the international business field.

 Various topics in international business.
 These may be one-time or occasional course offerings.